microsoft/OpenHack-FHIR/Challenge01-AzureAPIforFHIR/ReadMe.md

    ```

 * **Log into Primary AD tenant**:
    * Open a new PowerShell session.
 Login using your Azure account where you want to deploy resources and authenticate.
-This will be referred to as **Primary AD** for clarity.
+This will be referred to as **Primary AD**, for clarity.
    ```powershell
    Login-AzAccount
    ```